 5. Most Medical Malpractice Payouts Occur as the Result of a Settlement Rather Than a Judgment

 A majority of payouts involving medical malpractice are settlements, rather than judgments by a court.
-This is another good reason why working with an experienced medical malpractice attorney increases your chances of receiving compensation in the form of a settlement for your injuries.
+This is another good reason why working with an experienced medical malpractice attorney increases your chances of receiving compensation in the form of a settlement for your injuries that resulted from negligent medical care.

 Contact the Experienced Attorneys at KBG Injury Law to Help You With Your Medical Malpractice Claim